 MPs are very busy people, so don't be offended if they don't get back to you straight away.

 How can I make my email or letter effective?

 Share your story:

 MPs love personal stories.
 Share yours with them, choosing experiences that have taken place in your local area and meant a lot to you, or talking about how important wildlife and the natural world is to you and people around you.
 This way you can show your MP how much the natural environment in your area matters.
 Perhaps there are some moments shared with your Wildlife Trust or events you’ve attended that stand out?
-How might an ambitious Environment Act help wildlife in your local area and improve the place you live in?

 Have a clear ask: